William Hill Sites

 Check out football betting odds at William Hill

-Manchester United – 7th, 2013/14
+Manchester United – 15th, 2024/25

-By today’s standards a seventh-place finish would certainly not be the end of the world for Manchester United and to have only dropped as low as what is now a European spot in 30 years of Premier League football is an achievement in itself.
+By today’s standards a seventh-place finish would certainly not be the end of the world for Manchester United and to have only dropped as low as what is now a European spot in 30 years of Premier League football was an achievement in itself.

 Liverpool – 8th, 2011/12